Malaysia Airlines Flight 370 disappearance theories: Diego Garcia

 In an article published on 18 March 2014, journalists Farah Ahmed and Ahmed Naif of the Maldivian newspaper Haveeru wrote: "...several residents of Kuda Huvadhoo told Haveeru on Tuesday that they saw a 'low flying jumbo jet' at around 06:15 on March 8.
 They said that it was a white aircraft, with red stripes across it—which is what the Malaysia Airlines flights typically look like.
 Eyewitnesses from the Kuda Huvadhoo concurred that the jet was traveling North to South-East, towards the Southern tip of the Maldives—Addu.
 They also noted the incredibly loud noise that the flight made when it flew over the island.
 'I've never seen a jet flying so low over our island before.
 We've seen seaplanes, but I'm sure that this was not one of those.
 I could even make out the doors on the plane clearly.' said an eyewitness.
 'It's not just me either, several other residents have reported seeing the exact same thing.
 Some people got out of their houses to see what was causing the tremendous noise too.'
 Mohamed Zaheem, the Island Councilor of Kuda Huvadhoo, said that the residents of the island had spoken about the incident."

-The discovery in late July 2015 of debris from a Boeing 777, on a beach on Réunion island, east of Madagascar, suspected (and later confirmed) to be from MH370, quickly led to renewed Internet speculation that the plane had been shot down near Diego Garcia, which is 1475 mi away from Réunion, out of fears of a terrorist attack.
+The discovery in late July 2015 of debris from a Boeing 777, on a beach on Réunion island, east of Madagascar, suspected (and later deemed "highly likely") to be from MH370, quickly led to renewed Internet speculation that the plane had been shot down near Diego Garcia, which is 1475 mi away from Réunion, out of fears of a terrorist attack.
 However, oceanographers such as Professor Charitha Pattiaratchi from the University of Western Australia said that "the arrival of MH370 debris in Réunion would conform to the expected path of ocean currents from the point in its flight path where it was believed to have crashed".
-Many people, including some of those who believed the plane had landed safely on Diego Garcia (or elsewhere), quickly dismissed the debris as a fake.
+Many people, including some of those who believed the plane had landed safely on Diego Garcia (or elsewhere), quickly dismissed the debris as fake.